josephwegner/makehex/README.md

 ### Sidekiq

-In order to avoid overloading the database with tons of updates, Hexamagon batches layout updates and commits them via a background worker called [Sidekiq](https://github.com/mperham/sidekiq).
+In order to avoid overloading the database with tons of updates, MakeHex batches layout updates and commits them via a background worker called [Sidekiq](https://github.com/mperham/sidekiq).
 Again, Sidekiq is a Ruby library, so you will definitely need Ruby installed.

 ```
 bundle exec sidekiq